WHMIS: what you need to know about hazardous materials in the workplace

 Read Article

-The MLITSD has launched two campaigns this year to boost compliance with regulations governing chemical hazards in the workplace with workplace inspections.
+The MLITSD has continued two inspection campaigns to boost compliance with WHMIS and chemical hazard regulations in the workplace.
 Learn how your business should prepare.

 Read Article